ibm-cloud-docs/CDN/about.md

 You can configure {{site.data.keyword.cloud_notm}} CDN to serve content with Dynamic Content Acceleration (DCA) optimization.
 The performance of web pages with dynamic content can be measurably improved.
 For more information, see [Configuring Dynamic Content Acceleration](/docs/CDN?topic=CDN-dynamic-content-acceleration).

-### Geographical Access Control
+### Geographical access control
 {: #geographical-access-control}

-Geographical Access Control is a rule-based behavior that enables you set the `access-type` parameter for a group of users, based on their geographical location.
-Two types of behaviors are available: **Allow** and **Deny**.
+Geographical access control is a rule-based behavior that enables you set the `access-type` parameter for a group of users, based on their geographical location.
+Two types of behaviors are available: `ALLOW` and `DENY`.

-The access-type `Allow` lets you specifically allow traffic to selected regions, based on the type of region.
+The `access-type` `ALLOW` lets you specifically allow traffic to selected regions, based on the type of region.
 Allowing traffic for specific regions implicitly blocks traffic for all others.
-For example, you might choose to `Allow` traffic to selected continents, such as Europe and Oceania, which blocks access for all other continents.
+For example, you might choose to allow traffic to selected continents, such as Europe and Oceania, which blocks access for all other continents.

-In contrast, the `Deny` behavior blocks access to your service for the specified group, but allows access for all other, non-specified regions.
-For example, if you set the Geographical Access Control access-type to `Deny` for the continents of Europe and Oceania, users on those continents are not able to use your service, whereas users on all other continents have access to it.
+In contrast, the `DENY` behavior blocks access to your service for the specified group, but allows access for all other, non-specified regions.
+For example, if you set the geographical access control `access-type` to `DENY` for the continents of Europe and Oceania, users on those continents are not able to use your service, whereas users on all other continents can access it.

-This feature is accessible from the **Settings** page of your CDN configuration.
+This feature is accessible from the **Advanced rules** page of your CDN configuration.
+For more information, see [Setting advanced rules](/docs/CDN?topic=CDN-setting-advanced-rules).

-### Hotlink Protection
+### Hotlink protection
 {: #hotlink-protection}

-Hotlink Protection is a rules-based behavior that enables you to control whether certain websites are allowed access to your content from your CDN.
+Hotlink protection is a rules-based behavior that enables you to control whether certain websites are allowed access to content from your CDN.
 The browser typically includes a `Referer` header when an HTTP request is made from a link on a web page, and when that link points to a remote asset.
 The link that one website uses for access to an asset from another website is called a _hotlink_.
-Two types of behaviors are available: **ALLOW** and **DENY**.
+Two types of behaviors are available: `ALLOW` and `DENY`.

 If your `protectionType` is set to `ALLOW`: